-Sirona care & health CIC is working in partnership with Bristol Community Health CIC, Avon and Wiltshire Mental Health Partnership NHS Trust, University Hospital NHS Foundation Trust, Barnardo's and Off the Record.
+Sirona care & health CIC is working in partnership with Avon and Wiltshire Mental Health Partnership NHS Trust, University Hospital NHS Foundation Trust, Barnardo's and Off the Record.

-We are all committed to delivering the services provided by the Community Children's Health Partnership for one year from April 1 2016 and the ongoing provision and development of community services for children, young people and families.
-We will continue to build on the excellent work already on-going in Bristol and South Gloucestershire and will continue to work with Barnardo's.
+We will continue to build on the excellent work already on-going in Bristol, North Somerset and South Gloucestershire and will continue to work with Barnardo's.
 All of us are already well established and respected providers of community services locally.

 Our approach is family centered, with the voice of the child and young person featuring strongly throughout everything we do.
 We believe in working in partnership with colleagues in primary and secondary care, public health, social care, education and the third sector to achieve the best outcome for every child.

-Sirona care & health provides children's services in South Gloucestershire and some specialist services in Bristol also.
-Bristol Community Health provides children's services in Bristol and some specialist services in South Gloucestershire also.
-AWP provides child and adolescent mental health services (CAMHS) in both Bristol and South Gloucestershire.
+Sirona care & health provides children's services in South Gloucestershire, Bristol and North Somerset.
+AWP provides child and adolescent mental health services (CAMHS) in North Somerset, Bristol and South Gloucestershire.
 The Riverside inpatient and day service for young people is being managed by Avon and Wiltshire Mental Health Partnership NHS Trust (AWP) from 1 April 2016 for a period of one year, with expert advice from The Huntercombe Group.
 Riverside is being managed under a separate contract to the Community Children’s Health Partnership (CCHP), however AWP is working with CCHP to ensure a continued close relationship between the Riverside team and their CCHP colleagues.
 Barnardo’s is also continuing to support young people and families at Riverside.

 Slavery & Trafficking - Our Statement